rabbitmq/rabbitmq-website/site/definitions-standby.md

  * What mode it operates in, `upstream` (leader) or `downstream` (passive follower)
  * Upstream connection endpoints

-This is true for both upstreams and downtreams.
+This is true for both upstreams and downstreams.

 The mode must be provided in the config file.
 Supported values are `upstream` and `downstream`, respectively: